samsmit362/HismithControl/README.md

 **To minimize risks I have initially set "Hismith Speed Limit" to 50 (50%) by default, but you will get less good experience in this case.**\
 You can simply play video with turned on program for check how it work or use [OpenFunscripter](https://github.com/OpenFunscripter/OFS) to check script on high intensity moves.\
 \
-Also sometimes it start too quick during video navigation, especially if you moved to intensive part of scene without pause video and HismithControl.\
+Sometimes it start too quick during video navigation, especially if you moved to intensive part of scene without pause video and HismithControl.\
 **So i recommend to pause video and pause HismithControl ("Pause Run" hotkey) before navigation on video.**\
+\
+**Look to important notes in "Known issues" topic before start to use.**\
 \
 **For get max good expirience but wholly on you risk it is recommended to set "Hismith Speed Limit" to 100 (100%) and try to use with turned "off" and "on" (both variants) "Use Modify Funscript Functions" CheckBox but don't forget to check on each scene before usage**